Martoh97/requirement-analysis/README.md

 - **Cost and Time Efficiency:** Detects potential issues early, reducing expensive changes during later stages.
 - **Quality Assurance:** Sets measurable criteria to validate whether the final product meets user expectations.
 - **Risk Reduction:** Identifies challenges and constraints upfront, helping in risk management.

+#### Why is Requirement Analysis Important?

+Requirement Analysis plays a crucial role in the Software Development Lifecycle (SDLC) as it lays the groundwork for successful project execution.
+Here are three key reasons why it is important:

+1. **Prevents Miscommunication:**
+   By clearly documenting user needs and expectations, requirement analysis ensures that stakeholders, developers, and testers are aligned, reducing the risk of misunderstandings.

+2. **Saves Time and Costs:**
+   Identifying requirements early helps detect potential issues before development begins, avoiding costly changes and rework during later stages of the project.

+3. **Improves Software Quality:**
+   Well-defined requirements set measurable standards for testing and validation, ensuring the final product meets both functional and non-functional expectations.